 Continuing her use of hyperbole, Duffy then personifies the female voice.
 It has incredible power, ‘stomped through the city’ and ‘shaking the bells’ as she goes.
-Women’s voices have become all-powerful, combing with nature to overwhelming the world.
+Women’s voices have become all-powerful, combing with nature to overwhelm the world.
 The female voice gains the power of the ‘sea’, able to rebel against the ‘moon’ and send it ‘away’.
-The rejection of the moon’s pull on the sea could be emblematic of the female voice breaking out of the constraints of the patriarchy, speaking out against suppression.
+The rejection of the moon’s pull on the sea could be emblematic of the female voice breaking out of the constraints of the patriarchy, and speaking out against suppression.

 Duffy uses harsh consonance again in the eighth stanza, ‘prayers of the priest’.
 At this point in the poem, the voice has become so loud that it is encompassing a whole world of rage.
 The plosive ‘p’ across this phrase cuts through the narrative, reflecting this rage through the sound of the words.